 The pride of the museum is and always will be of course, the power plant building itself and the original equipment, which had been in recent use: steam turbines and generators, steam boilers, water pumps, pipelines and the power plant’s control panel etc. In addition to a renewed and substantially expanded energy exhibition, the museum has exhibits on industry (the history of technology in Vilnius) and two interactive exhibitions: Technology Science and Technology for Children.

 The industry exhibition invites visitors to see how the face of the city and its everyday life had been changed by global industrialisation during the last two hundred years.
 It shows the industry of the city, from craft workshops right up to the end of the Soviet era, including important industries such as textiles, glass, paper, computers and laser technologies.
 In two halls, surrounded by historic photographs, visitors are presented with machinery, equipment, industrial products and the people who made them.
-The transport exhibition is an introduction to the evolution of the motorcar and motorcycle spanning over one hundred years and shows the history of public transport in Vilnius.

 The interactive exhibitions aim to stimulate interest in science and technologies in an entertaining way and to popularise science in society.
 The exhibits are a lively illustration of different technical inventions and demonstrate different scientific approaches.
 Educational interest was the key for the development of this exhibition.